Optimally Deep Networks -- Adapting Model Depth to Datasets for Superior Efficiency: Related Work

 \section{Related Work}

-The pursuit of greater efficiency in deep learning models inspired researchers to introduce various approaches aimed at cutting down the computational costs, memory footprint, inference latency and other model deployment barriers, while retaining the performance \cite{EDL_1,EDL_2}.
-Most popular research directions related to efficient deep learning include neural architecture search (NAS), model compression techniques (such as sparsification, pruning, and quantization), knowledge distillation, dynamic inference, and once-for-all (OFA) training frameworks.
+The pursuit of greater efficiency in deep learning inspired researchers to introduce various approaches aimed at cutting down the computational costs, memory footprint, inference latency and other deployment barriers of the models, while retaining their performance \cite{EDL_1,EDL_2}.
+Most popular research directions related to efficient deep learning include Neural Architecture Search (NAS), model compression techniques (sparsification, pruning, and quantization), knowledge distillation, dynamic inference, and Once-For-All (OFA) training.